Blizzard/api-sc2-docs/README.md

 #### Application Registration

-To send authenticated request you first need to register an application.
+To send an authenticated request you first need to register an application.
 Because registration isn't automated, application registration is limited to those who meet the following criteria: